syncfusion-content/maui-docs/MAUI/Range-Selector/ticks.md

 # Tick in .NET MAUI Range Selector (SfRangeSelector)

-This section helps to learn about how to add major and minor ticks in the range selector.
+This section helps to learn about how to add major and minor ticks in the Range Selector.

 ## Show major ticks

 You can enable the major ticks on the track.
 It is a shape which is used to represent the major interval points of the track.
 The default value of [`ShowTicks`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ShowTicks) property is `False`.

-For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Minimum) is 0.0 and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Maximum) is 10.0 and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the range selector will render the major ticks at 0.0, 2.0, 4.0 and so on.
+For example, if [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Minimum) is 0.0 and [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Maximum) is 10.0 and [`Interval`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Interval) is 2.0, the Range Selector will render the major ticks at 0.0, 2.0, 4.0 and so on.

 ### Without interval